HowestX/howestx-docs/final.md

 If you have created a few test courses, you will have noticed there is no `delete` functionality in edX Studio.
 You have to delete courses manually from MongoDB.

-To do this, log in to your fullstack server and start a `mongo` shell:
+To do this, log in to your fullstack server and start a `mongo` shell

     root@howestx-staging:~# mongo
     MongoDB shell version: 2.6.10
     connecting to: test
     >

-We first need to select the correct database, just like in SQL shells:
+We first need to select the correct database, just like in SQL shells

     > use edxapp
     switched to db edxapp